brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

     urllib2.urlopen('http://www.example.com/login.html')

-Had the Builder pattern been used here, the library would instead have offered constructors or methods that concealed from client code the actual structure of the object hierarchy being built.
+Had the Builder pattern been used here, the library would instead have offered functions or methods that concealed from client code the structure and classes in the opener - builder - authentication handler hierarchy.

 Nuance
 ======